 SYDNEY NSW 2000

 No claims will be accepted beyond this time.
 No reply will be given to any request by telephone or in writing concerning the interpretation or application of the present rules.
 Lateral Events reserves the right, if need be, to shorten or cancel L’Étape Australia.
 It cannot be held responsible for this.
 The present rules are subject to New South Wales law.

-Article 15 – NEWSLETTERS
+36. ARTICLE 15 – NEWSLETTERS

 By registering for L’Étape Australia, the participant is automatically subscribed to the event’s newsletters and must remain so until L’Étape Australia takes place.

-Article 16 – ACCEPTANCE OF THE RULES
+37. ARTICLE 16 – ACCEPTANCE OF THE RULES

 Participation in L’Étape Australia implies each participant’s express agreement with these rules, terms and conditions.